AlexAnzolaJ/javascript-101-cwe-materials/curriculum/02-materials/readme.md

 <a name="guided-practice3"></a>
 ## Guided/Independent Practice: jQuery Codealong Part 1 (15 mins)

-> Instructor Note: Make sure your students have the [starter code](starter-code) that was distributed in the beginning of class.
+> Instructor Note: Make sure your students have the [starter code](starter-code) that was distributed earlier in class.
 Ask students to follow along as you complete the "Together" piece of Part 1 in the jquery_ code_along project.
 Take them through the workflow:

 Here are the steps to get started:

-	- Open the entire project folder in editor
+	- In Sublime, open the `jquery-code-along` project folder from starter code distributed earlier
-	- Identity the script tags linking your external JavaScript file and linking the jQuery library have already been added
+	- Identify and add the script tags linking your external JavaScript file and linking the jQuery library

 #### Part 1